 With 10% of its population using English to communicate, India is the second-largest English-speaking country in the world.
 However, don’t let this number mislead you.
 Your Indian customers or clients may use English officially – say, while communicating with their colleagues through emails.
 However, they generally prefer consuming content in their native languages.

 While English is the lingua franca of India, a considerable number of Indians don’t feel comfortable navigating products and services in English.
-If you own products or services that target a linguistically diverse set of Indian consumers, translating and localizing them becomes essential.
+If you own products or services that target a linguistically diverse set of Indian consumers, translating and localising them becomes essential.

 Say, you market your product/service in multiple languages aiming to attract various sections of potential Indian customers.
 They relate to your message and start using your product/service.
 If your product/service isn’t in their native language, it’s quite unlikely that they’ll continue to use it.
-In other words, translation and localization are essential components of both – marketing strategies and product development.
+In other words, translation and localisation are essential components of both – marketing strategies and product development.

 Business offerings in English manage to reach just 10% of India’s population.
-The remaining 90% of the population will either not try to understand what you are offering or assume the offering isn’t for them as it’s not personalized enough.
+The remaining 90% of the population will either not try to understand what you are offering or assume the offering isn’t for them as it’s not personalised enough.

 The fast-food restaurant chain KFC faced a similar challenge in the Chinese market.
 Their ‘western’ brand message didn’t quite resonate with their potential Chinese customers.
-They decided to localize their entire brand – right from presenting the menu in Chinese to adding dishes suited to their taste.
+They decided to localise their entire brand – right from presenting the menu in Chinese to adding dishes suited to their taste.
 Hence, KFC’s parent company, Yum!
 Brands launched its Chinese brand, East Dawning.